Metaflow wants to make debugging failed flows as painless as possible.

 The process of debugging failed flows is similar both for development-time and production-time issues:

-Identify the step that failed.
+- Identify the step that failed.
 The failed step is reported as the last line of the error report where it is easy to spot.

-Identify the run id of the failed run.
-On the console output, each line is prefixed with an identifier like 2/start/21426
+- Identify the run id of the failed run.
+On the console output, each line is prefixed

-is the run id, start
+is the run id,start

-is the step name, and 21426
+is the step name, and21426

-Reproduce the failed run with resume
+is the task id. - Reproduce the failed run with

 as described below.
-Confirm that the error message you get locally matches to the original error message.
+Confirm that the error message you get locally matches to the original error message. - Identify the failed logic inside the failed step.
+You can do this by adding

-statements in the step until resume
+statements in the step untilresume

 reveals enough information.
-Alternatively, you can reproduce the faulty logic in a notebook using input data artifacts for the step, as described below in the section about notebooks.
+Alternatively, you can reproduce the faulty logic in a notebook using input data artifacts for the step, as described below in the section about notebooks. - Confirm that the fix works with

 .
-Return to 4 if the error has not been fixed.
+Return to 4 if the error has not been fixed. - When the step works locally, rerun the whole flow from

 and confirm that the fix works as intended.